nalply/flical/Readme.md

 you do:

 - Enter first number then square
-- Enter second number then quare, then add
+- Enter second number then quare
-- Enter third number, then square, then add, then square-root
+- Enter third number then square
+- Then add twice
+- Then square-root

 If you are used to RPN you will find this a lot easier than with the more common algebraic calculators, especially you don't need parentheses.

 ## Goals

+- Small and simple but complete
+- Extensions for the A-F buttons by external libraries, for example:
+  - A => constants
-- Simplicity
+  - E => statistics
-- Completeness for typical RPN usage for math and computer science students
-- External scripting in a Forth-like language
+  - F => boolean operations for 64 bit integers (fraction with denom 1)

 ## Planned Features